SkymouseStudios/skymse-jekyll/_drafts/10-best-apps-for-business-owners.md

 * [Google Sheets](https://www.google.com/sheets/about/)
 * [Quickbase](https://www.quickbase.com/)

-## 8. Keep you contacts all in one place and grow your business with HubSpot CRM
+## 8. Keep you contacts all in one place and grow your business with HubSpot CRM.

 `Free, Minor Limitations`

 A CRM is the best way to track sales and your client life cycle.
-At Skymouse we track our deals using HubSpot as well a couple other features that make life easier.
+At Skymouse, we track our deals using HubSpot, and use a couple other HubSpot features that make life easier.

-Many businesses and sale people hate CRMs and spend a lot of time and money on software they never use.
+Many businesses and sales  people hate CRMs and spend a lot of time and money on software they never use.

 ### How to use Hubspot in the workplace.